 Every meeting has a default style.
 It usually matches the leader's approach.

-A Gold Mine leader runs structured meetings.
+A Natural Gold Mine leader runs structured meetings.
 Agenda, evidence review, action items.
-This works for other Gold Mine participants.
-Blue Ocean feels disconnected.
-Green Planet feels boxed in.
-Orange Sky thinks it could have been an email.
+This works for other Natural Gold Mine participants.
+Natural Blue Oceans feel disconnected.
+Natural Green Planets feel boxed in.
+Natural Orange Skies thinks it could have been an email.

-A Blue Ocean leader runs conversational meetings.
+A Natural Blue Ocean leader runs conversational meetings.
 Check-ins, open discussion, consensus building.
-This works for other Blue Ocean participants.
-Gold Mine wants structure.
-Green Planet wants depth.
-Orange Sky wants to leave.
+This works for other Natural Blue Ocean participants.
+Natural Gold Mines want structure.
+Natural Green Planets want depth.
+Natural Orange Skies want to leave.

-An Orange Sky leader runs fast meetings.
+A Natural Orange Sky leader runs fast meetings.
 Quick updates, decisions, done.
-This works for other Orange Sky participants.
-Gold Mine didn't get to analyze.
-Blue Ocean didn't get to connect.
-Green Planet didn't get to think.
+This works for other Natural Orange Sky participants.
+Natural Gold Mines didn't get to analyze.
+Natural Blue Oceans didn't get to connect.
+Natural Green Planets didn't get to think.

 The Meeting That Works for Everyone